solliancenet/microsoft-postgres-docs-project/docs/01_ai_extension.md

 These functions provide the mechanism for setting and retrieving the service endpoints and API keys required to connect your database to Azure OpenAI and Cognitive Services.
 You can also get the version of the extension.

+> Important
+>
+> Because the connection information for Azure AI services, including API keys, is stored in a configuration table in the database, the `azure_ai` extension defines a role called `azure_ai_settings_manager` to ensure this information is protected and accessible only to users assigned that role.
+This role enables reading and writing of settings related to the extension.
+Only superusers and members of the `azure_ai_settings_manager` role can invoke the `azure_ai.get_settings()` and `azure_ai.set_settings()` functions.
+In Azure Database for PostgreSQL - Flexible Server, all admin users are assigned the `azure_ai_settings_manager` role.

 The `azure_ai.set_setting()` function allows you to set the endpoint and key values for Azure AI services.
 It accepts a **key** and the **value** to assign it.
 The `azure_ai.get_setting()` function provides a way to retrieve the values you set with the `set_settings()` function.
 It accepts the **key** of the setting you want to view.
 For both functions, the key must be one of the following:

 - `azure_openai.endpoint`: A supported OpenAI endpoint (e.g., <https://example.openai.azure.com>).